How to Start an Essay: A Step-by-Step Introduction Guide

 Emphasizes tension or change, setting the stage for analysis or exploration.

-Effective in essays examining transformations or opposing viewpoints.
+Effective for essays about transformation, conflict, comparison, or opposing viewpoints.

 Examples: